 Founding Artistic Director

 Amanda Morgan is from Tacoma, Washington.
 She studied at Dance Theatre Northwest and Pacific Northwest Ballet School, and she attended summer courses at Alonzo King LINES Ballet, Boston Ballet School, and the School of American Ballet.
 She participated in PNB School’s exchange with the Palucca University of Dance in Dresden, where she also performed with Dresden Semperoper Ballett.
-Amanda joined Pacific Northwest Ballet as an apprentice in 2016 and was promoted to corps de ballet in 2017.
+Amanda joined Pacific Northwest Ballet as an apprentice in 2016 and was promoted to corps de ballet in 2017 and to soloist in 2022.

 In addition to her dance career, Amanda is a newly established choreographer.
 She has choreographed for Pacific Northwest Ballet's Next Step Program, premiering her works "Pages" (2018) and "The Argument" (2019) at McCaw Hall.
 She also was selected to be a choreographer in the Seattle International Dance Festival in 2019.
 In 2019, Amanda won a residency at Northwest Film Forum and Velocity Dance Center, giving her the opportunity to create her own show at Northwest Film Forum.
 Later in 2019, she launched her project titled "The Seattle Project" which is a group of collaborative artists, led by Amanda, that creates new work and dance that breaks down accessibility barriers in the community.
 In February of 2020, she had her first show "The How of It Sped" premiere at Northwest Film Forum, and in July of 2020 she created and premiered her piece "Musings" for Seattle Dance Collective's Continuum Program.
 In October of 2020, Morgan made her first piece for Pacific Northwest Ballet's Digital Season.
 Ms. Morgan was named “25 to Watch” in Dance Magazine for the 2020 year.
 She also has been featured on the National Endowment for the Arts podcast in February of 2021.